onera/acetone/README.md

 This repo contains the code of the framework presented in the ECRTS'22 paper  "ACETONE: Predictable programming framework for ML applications in safety-critical systems".

-This framework aims at, for a given neural network, generate a C code corresponding to this neural network to later imbed it on a critical system.
+This framework generate a C code corresponding to a neural network given as input.

 ## Code architecture